RGGH/code_from_llm/README.md

 - The generated script is saved as `script.py`.
 - The script is executed, and its output is displayed in the terminal.
+- The 2nd script, main2.py  is an alternative version you can also run..

 ## License